Alkly47/Breakout---HP-Server-Supply---HA-ESPHome/README.md

  - ADS1115 on the breakout board measuring three separate voltages and the PSU current shunt

 Usage:
- - Pull the full repo and copy to ESPHome directory in Home Assistant, maintaining folder structure.
+ - Pull the full repo and copy to ESPHome directory in Home Assistant, maintaining folder structure and file-names (*Important*).
  - Modify yaml with appropriate api, ota, and wifi creds.
  - Install to device.